moq-wg/moq-transport/draft-lcurley-warp.md

 This ensures that relays can easily route/fanout media to the final destination.
 This also ensures that congestion response is consistent at every hop based on the preferences of the media producer.

+## Bandwidth Management and Congestion Response
+TODO: Add motivation text regarding bw management techniques in response to congestion.
+Also refer to {{priority-congestion}} for further details.

 # Objects
 Warp works by splitting media into objects that can be transferred over QUIC streams.